 \section{Concluding remarks}

-The model proposed in this paper for efficiency optimization in a closed queueing network has two service types.
-The queueing mechanism adds an extra cost every time the user demands a new service, and the interactions among the users emerge from the need to share a common queue.
-We show that choosing the more efficiency service type at every state is not always optimal, but in most cases it is a good approximation.
-We also show that if users make their choice in a selfish way, the result may be extremely inefficient.
+This paper investigates efficiency optimization in a closed queueing network with two service types.
+The queueing mechanism adds an extra cost when the customer demands a new service, and the interactions among the customers emerge from the need to share a common queue.
+We show that choosing the more efficient service is not always optimal, but the optimal strategy can be approximated well by selecting one of three threshold strategies which depend on the number of inactive customers.
+We also show that if customers make their choice in a selfish way, the system may be extremely inefficient.

+A natural extension of this work would be to generalize the framework to accommodate multiple service types.
+Specifically, we could consider a system with three service rate categories: \textbf{fast}, \textbf{medium}, and \textbf{slow}, characterized by parameters $\lambda_l$, $\lambda_m$, $\lambda_h$, $\mu_l$, $\mu_m$, and $\mu_h$, where $\lambda_l < \lambda_m < \lambda_h$ and $\mu_l < \mu_m < \mu_h$.
+Consider two individuals, each selecting one service type.
+The state of the system is characterized by the tuple $(i,j,k)$, where $i$ denotes the number of inactive customers, $j$ represents the number of active customers in fast service, $k$ indicates the number of active customers in medium service, and $N-i-j-k$ active customers in slow service.
+The strategy space can be represented as:

+where each $a(i,j,k) \in \{h,\,m,\,l \}$, represents a service rate choice, yielding $3^4 = 81$ possible strategies.
+Our numerical experiments with the parameters $\lambda_l = 0.9$, $\lambda_m = 1$, $\lambda_h = 2$, $\mu_l = 1$, $\mu_m = 5$, and $\mu_h$ increases from $8$ to $18$, show the evolution of the optimal strategy $mmm|h \rightarrow lll|h$.
+Across all tested parameter configurations, threshold-type strategies consistently emerge as optimal, with higher-rate services being adopted when more customers are inactive.
+This behavior is consistent with the two-type case.
+When $N > 2$, a similar analysis can be applied.

+Regardless of the number of service types, when faster services are more efficient, choosing a slower service may still be individually optimal if others also select the slower service, as it allows one to avoid spending time waiting in a queue.
+Consequently, removing the slow service option can still be used to decrease the PoA.

-Our paper leaves several open interesting questions.
-First of all, how can users be motivated to follow the desired socially-optimal strategies, given that they tend to react to the queue length in an opposite way to the socially optimal choice.
-Natural extensions include, heterogeneous users, non-exponential service and activity duration, multiple service modes or even a continuous interval of service types, and allowing customers to return to service before their active time expires.
-For example, an EV driver can decide to come to the charging station when there is 20\% battery, and decide to leave before it is fully charged.
+Other extensions include heterogeneous customers, non-exponential service and activity duration, multiple service modes, or even a continuous interval of service types, and allowing customers to return to service before their active time expires.
+For example, an electric vehicle driver can decide to go to the charging station when there is 20\% battery and decide to leave before it is fully charged.